Let’s build something great, together

 — Angus Woodman (@angusw) August 25, 2015

 You must plan for what your team is actually capable of.
-You have to be realistic about timelines and you have to be willing to teach them what they can’t do.
+You have to be realistic about timelines and you have to be willing to teach a team member to do what they can’t do.
+Or if you can’t do it either, find someone with the knowledge to lead the training efforts.

-Being a manager is a difficult skill, more akin to an art.
+Being a manager is knowing you aren’t the most knowledgable person in the room.
+It’s a difficult skill, more akin to an art.

-It’s one I got a lot of practise in for the last five years as a Co-Founder and CTO of Crew.
+It’s a skill I got a lot of practise in during the last five years as the technology lead at Crew / Unsplash.

 Build The Team, Build The Company